-The Visian® lens originate from Switzerland and USA, and are approved by the FDA.
-It is made of a proprietary material called collamer, used exclusively by STAAR Surgical, and is biocompatible with our eyes since collamer is similar to collagen.
-Essentially, collamer is a soft and flexible structure that fits and feels natural when placed in your eyes.
+The Visian® lens originates from Switzerland and USA, and is approved by the FDA and other countries including Singapore.
+It is made of a proprietary material called Collamer, used exclusively by STAAR Surgical, and is biocompatible with our eyes since Collamer is similar to collagen.
+Collamer is a soft and flexible structure that fits and feels natural when placed in your eyes.

 Visian® ICL provides superior quality of vision

 High Definition Visian® is an optimised vision correction experience that is sharper, clearer, more vivid, and has greater depth and dimension.
 The Visian® ICL is made from an advanced technology lens material which provides unique optical performance and unparalleled quality of vision.
 Since it is made from the body-friendly material collagen, it prevents the lens from being identified as a foreign object, allowing it to remain unnoticed in the eye.

 There are many advantages of ICL compared to LASIK for patients with high degrees, especially those over 1000 degrees.
 As there is no removal of cornea tissue or alteration to the cornea shape, there is superior vision quality compared to LASIK.
 Some benefits include:

 - Less night vision phenomena such as haloes and starbursts, which may be more significant and permanent after LASIK for patients with high myopia.

 - Reduced or almost no dry eye syndrome, which is a common side effect after LASIK surgery.

 - A wide treatment range of even up to 2100 degrees, making refractive surgery available to people who were once not eligible.